Gone With The....

 Harper Davis

-What did you think about Game Design?
+What did you think about Indie Game Development?
 That's what really stayed with me.

 Jamie Garcia